open-component-model/ocm/pkg/oci/repositories/ctf/README.md

 ### Extension Models

-Any artefacts described by this format is addressable only by digests.
+Any artefact described by this format is addressable only by digests.
 The entries in the index are intended to be registered via the manifest endpoint according to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).

-Additionally this specification described two special annotations:
+Additionally this specification describes two special annotations, that can be set for any described artefact in the annotations attribute of the manifest list entries:

 - **`cloud.gardener.ocm/tags`**